All Episodes

 That said, this election will turn out to be a couple of things.

-You're not gonna have that middle class that that that sort of swing vote that the Democrats relied on in the past.
+You're not going to have that middle class, that sort of swing vote that the Democrats relied on in the past.

-They're not gonna be motivated to turn out the polls in huge numbers.
+They're not going to be motivated to turn out the polls in huge numbers.

-And if you don't have an African American uh nominated, historically we've seen that no matter what they say, you don't have the demographic push that you saw with Barack Obama.
+And if you don't have an African-American nominated, historically, we've seen that no matter what they say, you don't have the demographic push that you saw with Barack Obama.

 With President Trump, the intensity is just over the top.

-All right, thank you both for being with us as we get a snapshot view.
+Thank you both for being with us as we get our snapshot view.

-And uh watching these people form their circular firing squad in Iowa this week it was pretty entertaining.
+And watching these people form their circular firing squad in Iowa this weekend was pretty entertaining.

-And you know, I've just read this book, and I am actually amazed at people that can do something that is really hard to do.
+And, you know, I just read this book, and I am actually amazed at people that can do something that is really hard to do.

 They loved it because that is a big part of this country.

-This country was founded on Judeo Christian principles or b biblical principles, if you will, old New Testament.
+This country was founded on Judeo-Christian principles or biblical principles, if you will, Old New Testament.

 And it's amazing how good the American people are.

-We we remembered the brave Americans in this nation joining the fight, and the world needed us and all the blood and sacrifice of others, amazing.
+We remembered the brave Americans in this nation joining the fight, and the world needed us, and all the blood and sacrifice of others.

 You know, the good book says there's no greater love hath a man than to lay down his life for another.

-Think of those guys slamming the beaches, Omaha Beach and and the beaches of Normandy, you know, and how many knew they were going to their death, but they did it anyway.
+Think of those guys slamming the beaches, Omaha Beach, and the beaches of Normandy, you know, and how many knew they were going to their death, but they did it anyway.

 And the whole story of Christ, you know, on a cross, the one perfect human being, and that was his purpose, and he knew it was coming and humiliated and spit at and beaten to near death and murdered on a cross for the purpose of reconciling man to God, the creator.

-a leopard, uh a giraffe, a rhinoceros, an elephant, a dog, a cat, and you know, through human beings which are imperfect, obviously, you know, down to the littlest, you know, insects you barely discern.
+a leopard, a giraffe, a rhinoceros, an elephant, a dog, a cat, and through human beings, which are imperfect, obviously, you know, down to the littlest insects you barely discern.

 Pretty amazing.

-And I don't think I'm the greatest forgiver in life, I'll be honest.
+And I don't think I'm the greatest forgiver in life.

-You know, she's gonna keep that high heel on your neck for a long time, from what I can see.
+You know, she's going to keep that high heel on your neck for a long time, from what I can see.

 Anyway, Alan Lisa of Duck Dynasty fame are with us.